 |Total income tax to withhold||=||$5,600|

 |Income tax on the single payment||($70,000 − $50,000) × 20%||$4,000|

 |Special income tax||$20,000 × 8%||+||$1,600|

-However, a payment from an RESP is not subject to the source deduction of income tax of 15% or 20% if the amount is transferred directly to a registered retirement savings plan (RRSP), a registered retirement income fund (RRIF), a deferred profit-sharing plan (DPSP) or a registered pension plan (RPP).
-If only a portion of the payment is transferred directly to such a plan, you must withhold income tax from the portion that is not transferred directly.
+You are not required to withhold income tax on a payment from an RESP if the amount is transferred directly to another plan, such as an RRSP, a registered retirement income fund (RRIF), a deferred profit-sharing plan (DPSP) or a registered pension plan (RPP).
+If only a portion of the payment is transferred directly to another plan, you must withhold income tax from the portion that is not transferred directly.